voteliquid/blog/_posts/2017-07-04-running-liquid-democracy-candidates.md

 They pledge that if they get elected, they'll vote on each bill according to their district’s liquid democracy.

-This could be as easy as pressing a button when their name is called to vote on a bill.
+This could be as easy as pressing a button when their name is called to vote.
 Their app could perfectly announce their district’s decision, every time:

 > Speaker: "Representative Jones, how do you vote?"
 >